mam1/Pcon-TNG/README.md

 	*	OS X 10.11.x - 3.4 GHz Intel Core i7 (iMac)
 * BeagleBone Black (rev C)- Debian, jessie
 * ESP8266 (nodeMCU dev board r2) - nodeMCU firmware
+* Communication
+    *   MQTT broker (mosquitto) running on the BeagleBone

 #### Channels and Schedules
 A channel is controlled by a schedule.
 There is a different schedule for each day of the week.
 Each channel has it own set of schedules.
 Channels 0-7 can switch a 60 volt 1.1 amp loads.
 Channels 8 -15 can switch 120 volt 8 amp loads.
 Each channel can be set manually to on or off.
 Channels and also be controlled by time of day, i.e. on at 8:00 off at 14:30 or sensor value and time.
 When a channel is controlled by time and sensor once a minute the remote sensor value is compared to the value stored in the schedule for current time and day of the week.
 If the actual values exceeds the schedule value the channel is turned off when.
 If the schedule values is less than the actual value the channel is turned on.